FangmingXie/robustlink/README.md

 ### Demo ###

-1. The demo data, which includes mC, ATAC, and RNA profiles for >70,000 neurons from mouse primary motor cortex, can be downloaded using [this](https://drive.google.com/file/d/1FHjSn4MuNz7nxE7h_Ib8oiJcjm8XZaOs/view?usp=sharing) link.
+1. The demo data, which includes mC, ATAC, and RNA profiles for >70,000 neurons from mouse primary motor cortex, can be downloaded with [this](https://drive.google.com/file/d/1JzP6cPTWFMj4vj5-Ie8QWBl8rpfnJa37/view?usp=sharing) link.
 Once downloaded, decompress it with the following command.
 For detailed description of data files, see `README_demodata.txt`.
 ```bash
 # decompress the data
 tar -zxvf demodata.tar.gz